-Cabarrus County is the advancing edge of one of the most vibrant economies in the United States.
-Those eager to experience a relatively low tax rate, expansion-based incentives and proximity to major market centers have already discovered a key truth: from employee training to local incentives, we have developed pacesetting resources for companies on the leading edge of their sectors including energy, food and beverage, aerospace, back office, logistics, and automotive.
+Cabarrus County is located in of one of the most vibrant regional economies in the United States.
+Those eager to experience a relatively low tax rate, expansion-based incentives and proximity to major market centers have already discovered a key truth: from employee training to local incentives, we have developed pace-setting resources for companies on the leading edge of their sectors, including food and beverage, aerospace, back office, logistics and automotive.